dsenech/qcm_wed_doc/_sources/defining_models.rst.txt

 #.
 The type of operator; one of 'one-body', 'anomalous', 'interaction', 'Hund', 'Heisenberg'
 #.
 An array of real matrix elements.
 Each element of the array is a 3-tuple giving the labels of the orbitals involved and the value of the matrix element itself.
 Note that spin-up and spin-down orbital labels are separated by the total number of orbitals on the custer, here `no=10`.

-If a complex-valued operator is needed, then the function ``qcm_ED.new_operator_complex()`` must be used, the only difference being that the actual matrix elements are complex numbers.
+If a complex-valued operator is needed, then the function ``new_cluster_operator_complex()`` must be used, the only difference being that the actual matrix elements are complex numbers.

 Defining lattice models
 =======================